gitter-badger/indicommunity-design/README.md

 ## Design Process & Contributing

 The indicommunity design specification is being developed in this repository [design repository](https://github.com/CommTechLabs/indicommunity-design).
 Design discussions should continue to be held in this repository, via issues and pull requests.
-This repository holds the documentation papers for the platform along with the following design documents:
+A description of the breakup of design documents:

 | Resource                                   | Description              |
 |--------------------------------------------|--------------------------|